VIEW THE PROJECT’S VIDEO ABOVE:

 LINK to May 30, 2015 Post-Crescent Article about project stewardship grant funding.

-The Loop Lower Little Lake Butte Des Morts initiative includes two new trestle bridges to close the Lower Little Lake Butte Des Morts loop.
-It is anticipated the trestle project will cost just over $3 million and will be funded with a combination of grants, fundraising, and partnership from the municipalities.
-Future Neenah will serve as the fundraising arm of Navigate Neenah-Menasha, a multi-year, multi-faceted initiative.
-At the end of 2015, we are over half way to the $1 million fundraising goal.
-It is anticipated construction of the trestles will take place in 2017.
+The Loop Lower Little Lake Butte Des Morts initiative included two new trestle bridges to close the Lower Little Lake Butte Des Morts loop.
+The trestle project cost just over $3 million and was funded with a combination of grants, fundraising, and partnership from the municipalities.
+Future Neenah will continue to serve as the fundraising arm of Navigate Neenah-Menasha, a multi-year, multi-faceted initiative beyond 2018 to add amenities such as kayak launches, signage and boat/bike parking + more.

 Overall Purpose of Navigate Neenah-Menasha: